 The Graduate Professional Student Council (GPSC) recognizes that student education is advanced through academic research and projects.
 Therefore, the GPSC offers Research and Project (ReaP) grants of up to \$1,500 to fund research and projects partially or completely for graduate and professional students.
-Find the application and all details <a href="https://example.com/here-education-necessarily-ne
+Find the application and all details here.